albertdiones/coding_10min_a_day/README.md

 166. create a script that will print all rows and all columns in a table
 166. create a script that will delete the latest row in the table
 167. create a script that will update the first row in the table
+168. create a script that will update the last row in the table
+169. create a script that asks for an id, then updates the row that matches the id in the table

+170. install a mongodb db application then create a script to connect
+172. create script that creates a database/schema (INDEX???)
+173. create script that creates a table(COLLECTION??) under the schema/database
+174. create a script that will insert random rows to the table
+175. create a script that will print the count of rows in a table
+176. create a script that will print a table's all the rows' single column
+177. create a script that will print all rows and all columns in a table
+178. create a script that will delete the latest row in the table
+179. create a script that will update the first row in the table
+180. create a script that will update the last row in the table
+181. create a script that asks for an id, then updates the row that matches the id in the table

 backup/change history